AMI IMAGES / SCIENCE PHOTO LIBRARY AMI IMAGES / SCIENCE PHOTO LIBRARY

 Rotavirus particles.
-Coloured transmission electron micrograph (TEM) of rotavirus particles (red and green).
-They are named after their wheel-like appearance, with a rounded core and radiating spikes of the outer protein shell.
-They contain RNA genetic material.
+Coloured transmission electron micrograph (TEM) of rotavirus particles (green).
+They are named after their wheel-like appearance, with a rounded core and radiating spikes on the outer protein shell.
+They contain ribonucleic acid (RNA) genetic material.
 Rotaviruses cause gastroenteritis and diarrhoea in humans, commonly infecting the intestines of young children aged 6 months to 3 years.
-The diarrhoea results in fluid loss and dehydration, and the viruses are spread in faeces.
-Magnification: x250,000 when printed 10 centimetres wide.
+The diarrhoea results in fluid loss and dehydration, and the viruses are spread in the faeces.

 Model release not required.
 Property release not required.